Answers to questions should appear when you scroll over the question.

 Every Texas charter school is required by law to be public.
 Authorized by Texas law in 1995, charter schools provide tuition-free public school to students and families.
 They are often called “open-enrollment” charter schools because they are open to all students.
 At IDEA, students apply through a lottery process and are not required to pay any tuition or take any entrance exam.

 The average public charter receives 94 cents on the dollar compared to the average ISD school.
 This happens because public charters do not receive any local revenue streams—especially property taxes—and have no taxing authority.
 Charters do receive slightly more per student from the state— because it’s their only funding.
 When you add together the state and local funding that ISDs receive, it’s about $700 more per student than the total funding charters receive.
-For more information, see the Texas Public Charter School Association’s Resource guide here.
+For more information, see the Texas Public Charter School Association’s Resource guide.

 Public charter schools must allow any school-aged child to enroll in their schools if they live within the geographic boundaries approved in its state authorized charter and subject to open seats.
 Under the Texas Education Code, open enrollment charter schools cannot discriminate in their admission policies based on “sex, national origin, ethnicity, religion, disability, academic, artistic, or athletic ability, or the district the child would otherwise attend.”
 Like magnet schools and ISD schools accepting students out-of-boundary, charter schools may deny a student enrollment based on disciplinary history or juvenile record.